alesegdia/phackman/GDD.md

 ### 2.1.
 Generate layout

 Having a list with the figures we want, we can place them using different strategies.
-The one I will come up with by now is fairly simple: pick a random piece and place it to the left, as in tetris but pieces going left instead of down.
+The one I will come up with by now is fairly simple: pick a random shape and place it to the left, as in tetris but shapes going left instead of down.

 ### 2.2.
 Extract path